Gayathri Govindaraj

 Gayathry Govindharaj (born 27 April 1991) is an Indian athlete who competes in the 100 metres hurdles and Triple jump events.
-She is supported by Olympic Gold Quest, a not-for-profit foundation that identifies and supports Indian athletes.
+She was supported by Olympic Gold Quest, a not-for-profit foundation that identifies and supports Indian athletes.
+She works with the Indian Income Tax department.
+She was roughed up DMK cadres and her vehicle was damaged when raiding the premises of alleged DMK partymen.
+She was later admitted in a hospital for wounds.
+She is famously called as "Indian Usain Bolt".

-Early life
+Early life and education

-Gayathri comes from a small village near Tiruchi called Ariyalur.
+Gayathry comes from a small village in Ariyalur district.
 She comes from a humble background and before she gained fame, her family found it difficult to make ends meet.
-Due to her economic background her parents could not afford to provide her a formal training and she says in an interview with The Indian Express, "My parents recollect that I used to run around a lot during my childhood.
+Due to her economic background her parents could not afford to provide her a formal training hence was trained at St.Josephs's Sports Academy(Sponsored by St.Joseph's College of Engineering,Chennai) and she says in an interview with The Indian Express, "My parents recollect that I used to run around a lot during my childhood.
 In school, I used to participate in every athletic event in every tournament."

-After securing 91 per cent in her twelfth standard, she came to Chennai to study computer-engineering from St Joseph’s College of Engineering.